AgentEnder/code-rub/apps/docs-site/docs/getting-started.md

   - This is especially useful when multiple teams work in the same codebase.
 - `--skipInstall` allows bypassing the package.json checks + update.
 If using a preset not already installed, this **will** fail.

+There are curently two "first-party" presets setup, "jira" and "azure-devops".

 ### `npx code-rub [configFile]` (or `npx code-rub generate [configFile]`)

 Generates the next set of assignments for the configuration specified.
 If not provided, [configFile] defaults to 'code-rub.config.js'